hexydec/htmldoc/docs/api/html.md

 # html()

-Compile the document into an HTML string and save to the specified location, or return as a string.
+Compile the document into an HTML string and return as a string.

 ```php
 $doc = new \hexydec\html\htmldoc();